Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-with the single real parameter $a:=2+b_2$\,.
-Nonzero ``homogeneous'' solutions $y=0\neq x$ of the symmetric caricature \eqref{ODEa} satisfy the Riccati ODE \eqref{Ric0} and blow up in finite time $t=T=1/x_0$\,.
+Nonzero ``spatially homogeneous'' solutions $y=0\neq x$ of the symmetric caricature \eqref{ODEa} satisfy the Riccati ODE \eqref{Ric0} and blow up in finite time $t=T=1/x_0$\,.
 Since we are interested in Masuda detours around singularities, in complex time, we will consider \eqref{ODEa} for $(x,y)\in\C^2$, and study the compactified flow on two-dimensional complex projective space $\C P^2$.
-Alternatively, we will also discuss antisymmetric perturbations $b_2=0$, i.e.\ $a=2$, of \eqref{ODEb}.
+Alternatively, we will also discuss antisymmetric modifications of $b_2=-2$, i.e.\ $a\!=\!0$, of \eqref{ODEb}.
 Our approach will follow the analysis of complex foliations in \cite{Ilya}, in parts.
 See sections \ref{Fuji}, \ref{Con}.
 For comments on higher-dimensional variants see section \ref{Dim}.